Contents

 | Communication Data | Email correspondence, support tickets, feedback submitted through the platform | Customer support, feature requests, complaints handling, service improvements | Performance of contract and legitimate interests | 3 years (for complaints and evidence) |

-| Payment Data | School name, billing address, payment method details (processed by payment provider) | Invoice generation, billing, payment processing | Performance of contract | 7 years (HMRC requirement) |
+| Payment Data | School name, billing address, invoice references, payment status.
+We do not store bank details. | Invoice generation, billing, payment reconciliation | Performance of contract | 7 years (HMRC requirement) |

-| Website Scan Data | School website URL, crawl data, page content, compliance findings, termly scores | Provision of Website Check and Website Assurance tools | Performance of contract (membership) and legitimate interests (free check) | Duration of active use plus 2 years |
+| Website Scan Data | School website URL, crawl data, page content, compliance findings, termly scores | Provision of Website Check and Website Compliance tools | Performance of contract (membership) and legitimate interests (free check) | Duration of active use plus 2 years |

 | Governance Intelligence Data | Aggregated GIAS records, Ofsted history, Companies House filings, DfE performance data, AI-generated recommendations | Provision of Board Intelligence Report | Performance of contract | Duration of active use plus 2 years |

-| Governor Assignment Data | Governor names, statutory monitoring role assignments, SIP priority assignments, visit report content | Provision of School Progress Assurance and Statutory Assurance tools | Performance of contract | Duration of active use plus 2 years |
+| Governor Assignment Data | Governor names, statutory monitoring role assignments, SIP priority assignments, visit report content | Provision of School Improvement and Statutory & Core tools | Performance of contract | Duration of active use plus 2 years |

 | Headteacher Report Data | Aggregate school data: attendance rates, exclusion numbers, staffing figures, budget summary, SIP progress, safeguarding updates | Provision of Headteacher Report and Board Intelligence Report | Performance of contract | Duration of active use plus 2 years |

-| SIP Document Data | Uploaded SIP files, AI-extracted priorities, named priority leads, school identity data | Provision of School Progress Assurance tool | Performance of contract | Duration of active use plus 2 years |
+| SIP Document Data | Uploaded SIP files, AI-extracted priorities, named priority leads, school identity data | Provision of School Improvement tool | Performance of contract | Duration of active use plus 2 years |

 | Technical Data | IP address, browser information, device type, log files, error reports | Service security, troubleshooting, system administration, fraud prevention | Legitimate interests (security and service operation) | 12 months |